Sbvxplayer/iidx-controller-ws2812s/README.md

  - Positive terminal to corresponding pin.
  - Negative terminal to GND.

+WS2812S Strip:
+- 5v to the 2nd 5v port (Check below for the pin layout)
+- Data to pin 18 (this means that one buttons lighting will not be able to be used unless chained together into one wire)
+- GND wire to GND

 Encoder:
  - Connect the encoder's wires to the corresponding pins.
  - Set `ENCODER_PPR` in `iidx-controller/config.h` to the PPR of your encoder.